OpenMPDK/dss-ansible/README.md

 #### Client requirements

-* The client requirements are identical to server requirements, with the exception that only TCP VLANs are configured on clients
+* The client requirements are identical to server requirements, with the exception that only TCP VLANs are configured on clients, and KV SSD's are not required.
   * Note that it is required to leave the `combined_vlans: "{{ tcp_vlans }}"` setting as-is in `group_vars/clients.yml`

 #### Onyx Switch requirements